 - Apple Cider Vinegar: Provides a subtle tang and fruity note.
 Substitute with white vinegar if you prefer.

 - Red Onion and Celery: Crunchy, aromatic veggies that complement the dish beautifully.
+You could also add halved cherry tomatoes, diced bell peppers in different colors, shredded carrots, thawed or fresh peas to add more color and texture.

 - Spices: Onion Powder, Garlic Powder, and Cayenne.

-Simple Steps to Make a Macaroni Salad
+Simple Steps to Make a Creamy Pasta Salad

 Step 1: Boil the water.